Artistic research (2017-...) by Ana Vujanovic and Marta Popivoda

 It is our new research project, where we investigate antifascist history of Yugoslavia and especially the role of women in that struggle, through landscape dramaturgy and essay film as our main artistic means.

-Two artworks on which we work right now within this research are: Freedom Landscapes (a documentary film) and Resisting Landscapes (a performative-cinematic installation).
+Two artworks on which we work right now within this research are: Resisting Landscapes (a documentary film) and Freedom Landscapes (a performative-cinematic installation).

 Both artworks are envisaged as an artistic-political journey through the landscapes of anti-fascist and communist memories, which is not afraid of being poetic, affective, sensorial, and experiential, all along conceptually and rationally outlining the problem of erasing these memories from the history of today’s European society.